Hale County Vehicle Impound Guide

 Facing DUI charges can strain your finances, making it difficult to pay impound fees.
 Here are some options:

-• Payment plans (some lots offer this): Inquire with the impound lot about payment plan options.
+• Ask the impound lot if a payment plan is available: Inquire with the impound lot about payment plan options.
 Some may be willing to work with you.

-• Sign vehicle over to impound lot (avoid debt but lose car): As a last resort, you might consider signing the vehicle title over to the impound lot.
+• Sign vehicle over to the impound lot (avoid debt but lose car): As a last resort, you might consider signing the vehicle title over to the impound lot.
 This will relieve you of the debt but means you'll lose ownership of the car.

 What NOT to Do